ndk123-web/blog/Readme.md

 5.  flash messages are important for to print messages , "with messages = get_flashed_messages(with_categories=True)" using these command we actually getting all flash messages from flask app
 6.  "entry = Contacts(name=name,phone_num=phone, email=email, ,msg=message )" , this are imporatant so that we create row instance
-7.  using "session.add(entry) " we temporary stores in memory and after using "session.commit()" that rows goes to the database permanantly
+7.  using "db.session.add(entry) " we temporary stores in memory and after using "db.session.commit()" that rows goes to the database permanantly
 8.  "mail.send_message(title,sender,recipients=[],body)" this is to send message "recipients are list"
 9.  "session" is very imporatant that it stores key value pair in client cookie and require secret_key to generate session because using that key it encypts adn decrypts , we can store permanant or temporaray (time-based) sessions